 - Will any pals who've got married recently lend you wedding shoes and bags, or even dresses and suits?

-Designing and making your own invites is easy, especially using one of many free DIY printing sites such as Wedding Crafter and Serif.
-Also, why not ask work if they'll let you use its company discount on stationery?
+Designing and making your own invites is easy, especially if you use free DIY printing sites such as Wedding Crafter, Wedding Chicks and Serif.
+Also, why not ask your workplace if they'll let you use its company discount on stationery?

-Try Vistaprint for super-cheap self-designed cards, or scour eBay for cheap sellers or get off-the-shelf invites from high street shops such as Paperchase*.
-If you do pay for wedding invites, always check if the cost includes envelopes and factor in the cost of postage.
+Try Vistaprint* for super-cheap self-designed cards, scour eBay* for cheap sellers or get off-the-shelf invites from high street shops such as Paperchase*.
+If you do pay for invites, always check if the cost includes envelopes and factor in the cost of postage.

 You can easily make place settings for free.
 Why not collect pebbles or shells on the beach and write the guests' names on them?